Silk Fabric Care and Sewing FAQ

 Is silk difficult to sew?

 Not all silk fabrics are difficult to sew; it largely depends on the specific type of silk.
-For example, silks woven with a satin weave tend to be more slippery and can be a bit more challenging to handle.
+Silks woven with a satin weave tend to be more slippery and can be a bit more challenging to handle.
 Very lightweight sheer silks are also more difficult to sew.

 For an easier alternative, consider JB Silks matte silk fabrics, which range from mid to heavyweight and are generally more manageable.
 On each product page, simply click on the fabric description to find detailed information about the fabric's hand, finish, and weight to help guide your choice.